Shoulder pain

 A pharmacist can help with shoulder pain

-A pharmacist can suggest:
+A pharmacist may suggest:

 • the best painkiller - this might be tablets, or a cream or gel you rub on the skin